Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

 ## Test your app

-After deploying your application, you can test it to ensure it's running correctly.
-To verify that your functions are working, open a web browser and navigate to the URL provided for your deployed function.
+After deploying your application, you can visit it by navigating to the the URL provided either in the terminal or in the Genezio dashboard.
+The URL can be copied from the corresponding project's overview page.

 Additionally, you can monitor and manage your app through the [Genezio App Dashboard](https://app.genez.io/dashboard).
 The dashboard URL, also provided after deployment, allows you to access comprehensive views of your project's status and logs.